TimCoding/HomeSweHome/PITCHME.md

 - @fa[paw]() They can expose the relationship between models via the API
 - @fa[paw]() Difficult to make insights using API

+Note:
+Simply returns data about that specific instance Customers cannot get information that is exposed on the website via the API

 +++

 - @fa[paw]() They can separate pagination of the models on the search page
 - @fa[paw]() Disrupts flow of navigation

+Note:
+Page position is lost while naviating

 ---